storenth/pnk/README.md

 ## Make it work
 - [x] swap subs themselves: web.test.domain.com -> test.web.domain.com
-- [x] increase/decrease subs with numbers: test1.domain.com -> test2.domain.com
+- [x] increase/decrease digits on subs with numbers: test1.domain.com -> test2.domain.com

 ## Make it right
 1. `stdin`: reads standard input.
 This is useful for capturing a pipeline’s contents at an intermediate stage of processing.